zencoder/zencoder-rb/README.markdown

 * Zencoder::Report.live(:from => "2011-01-01", :to => "2011-03-01")
 * Zencoder::Report.vod(:from => "2011-01-01", :to => "2011-03-01")

 These new methods will not work with older versions of the API.
-Please see the [Zencoder documentation](https://app.zencoder.com/docs) and our [blog post on the subject](http://blog.zencoder.com/2012/01/05/announcing-zencoder-api-v2/) for more information on APIv2.
+Please see the [Zencoder documentation](https://support.brightcove.com/zencoder) for more information on APIv2.

 If you'd like to use the new version of the library but continue using APIv1 until you work through any integration troubles, you can do the following: